-Today I want to talk about my £200 designer wardrobe and why designer clothes are better…
+Today I want to talk about my £200 designer wardrobe and why I believe designer clothes are worth it…

-When I was younger I was always told that designer clothes we’re just the same as basic brands, and that we were paying for the label.
-However, as I’ve grown into frugal adulthood I’ve actually found the opposite.
+When I was younger I was always told that designer clothes we’re just the same as basic brands and that we were paying for the label.
+However, as I’ve grown into a frugal adulthood I’ve actually found the opposite.
 I’m going to show you why designer clothes are better…

 When I first met my partner Helen a couple of years ago she used to spend every lunch hour in the budget retail store, Primark.
 Her entire wardrobe was made up of budget outfits from budget retailers.